Polyanyanwu/football-quiz-pp2/README.md

     5. Modal content was not scrolling when desired on small screens, the scroll ability was added by setting overflow-y property on the modal and modal content.
     6. When a user clicks the View Result button, the previous result displayed was not cleared resulting into multiple display of the result.
 The fix was to remove the div element I was inserting for the result, if it exists, before inserting a new div.
     7. The audio alert was done with new audio() statement in the JavaScript.
 This didn't work in the Chrome browser, it was fixed by creating audio elements in the html and playing from the JavaScript.
-    8. After restarting the quiz the timer runs both the old and new timer displaying confusing numbers; fixed by creating a global duration time variable  and reseting it to 0 during quiz resets.
+    8. After restarting the quiz the timer runs both the old and new timer displaying confusing numbers; fixed by creating a global duration time variable  and resetting it to 0 during quiz resets.
-    9. Number of professional and amature questions not reseting to 0 after resetting the quiz; resolved by assigning the variables holding the count to zero and displaying them on the DOM element after a restart of the quiz.
+    9. Number of professional and amateur questions not resetting to 0 after resetting the quiz; resolved by assigning the variables holding the count to zero and displaying them on the DOM element after a restart of the quiz.

 ## **Deployment** <a id="deployment"></a>
 The site was deployed to GitHub pages.
 The following steps were used to effect the deployment: